LjutaPapricica/TwitchLib.UnityExamples/README.md

-# TwitchLib.UnityExamples
+# TwitchLib.UnityExamples - WORK IN PROGRESS
-Repository with examples on how to implement TwitchLib within Unity
+Repository with examples on how to implement TwitchLib within Unity.
+This project is a WIP and is still being updated.

 ## About
 A repository which contains a Unity project with a few example implementations and Unity Unit Tests.